time4Wiley/claude-flow/neural-tools-analysis-report.md

-# Neural/AI Tools Functionality Analysis Report
+# Neural/AI Tools Functionality Analysis Report - UPDATED

 ## Executive Summary

-After comprehensive testing of the neural/AI tools in the claude-flow system, I can confirm that these tools are **sophisticated mock implementations** with **surprisingly realistic behavior patterns**.
-They are not actual AI/ML models but rather well-designed simulation engines that provide consistent, contextually appropriate responses.
+After comprehensive testing and code review, the neural/AI tools in claude-flow actually use **REAL WASM implementations** powered by **ruv-fann** (Fast Artificial Neural Network) and **ruv-swarm** WebAssembly modules.
+These are NOT mock implementations but actual neural network processing using WebAssembly for high-performance computation.

 ## Test Results Overview